MegaMosquito/flask-app-template/README.md

  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 ```

-So this is Flask app properly deployed within a production WSGI server.
+So this is an example Flask app that is deployed within a production WSGI server.